vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 When we speak of the gospel of Kauṇḍinya, we call forth an association with texts which describe the birth, life, and deeds of a saviour, texts which are meant to bring good news, an evangelium, into the world.
 This evocation is deliberate.
 As a tribute to Jan Bremmer’s life-long engagement, scholarly and otherwise, with gospels and kindred texts that have just failed to reach that status, I would like to show, that a text called ‘The Five Topics’, Pañcārtha,

-which has the form of a commentary \( bhāṣya\) on the S¯utras of the Pāśupata
+which has the form of a commentary \( bhāṣya\) on the Sūtras of the Pāśupata

 school \(the Pāśupatasūtras \(PS\)\), resembles a gospel in many respects.
 Not